getify/You-Dont-Know-JS/objects-classes/ch4.md

 | :--- |
 | `eval("this")` would be sensitive to strict-mode, but `(1,eval)("this")` is not, and therefor reliably gives us the `globalThis` in any program. |

-Unfortunately, the `new Function(..)` and `(1,eval)(..)` approaches both have an important limitation: that code will be blocked in browser-based JS code if the the app is served with certain Content-Security-Policy (CSP) restrictions, disallowing dynamic code evaluation (for security reasons).
+Unfortunately, the `new Function(..)` and `(1,eval)(..)` approaches both have an important limitation: that code will be blocked in browser-based JS code if the app is served with certain Content-Security-Policy (CSP) restrictions, disallowing dynamic code evaluation (for security reasons).

 Can we get around this?
 Yes, mostly. [^globalThisPolyfill]